Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/index.md

 </div>

-Below you can see the course program (double-click on the image to enlarge)
+Below you can see the course program (click to enlarge).

 - **Green** stands for basic content outlined in the articles;
 - **Yellow** stands for videolectures;